 Setting SMTP Configuration

-As you could see from the following code snippet, selecting the email protocol is the matter of setting a single configuration variable.
-In this code snippet, I have set the $config[‘protocol’] to smtp for using SMTP protocol.
+As you can see from the following code snippet, selecting the email protocol is a matter of setting a single configuration variable.
+In this code snippet, I have set the $config[‘protocol’] to SMTP for using the SMTP protocol.

 <?php $this->load->library('email'); $config = array(); $config['protocol'] = 'smtp'; $config['smtp_host'] = 'xxx'; $config['smtp_user'] = 'xxx'; $config['smtp_pass'] = 'xxx'; $config['smtp_port'] = 25; $this->email->initialize($config); $this->email->set_newline("\r\n");

-Adding email functionality to CodeIgniter applications deployed on any Web Hosting for PHP is a simple matter of using the email library..
-All you have to do is to set a few variables and the email is setup.
-If you need any help in sending email in your CodeIgniter applications, do leave a comment below and I will get back to you.
+Adding email functionality to CodeIgniter applications deployed on any Web Hosting for PHP is simple to use in the email library.
+All you have to do is to set a few variables, and the email is set up.
+If you need any help sending emails in your CodeIgniter applications, leave a comment below, and I will get back to you.